 About Copenhagen Center for Social Data Science

 New types of data, in particular digital data, is flooding the social sciences.
 The broad catchphrase for the analysis of such data is ‘data science’.
-The Faculty of Social Sciences wishes to make new, digital forms of data – sometimes collectively known as big data – and the integration of such data with social scientific modes of enquiry a priority at the Faculty.
-We call this integration Social Data Science, and we are now launching an inter-department center with co-PIs from all five departments.
+The Faculty of Social Sciences has made new, digital forms of data – sometimes collectively known as big data – and the integration of such data with social scientific modes of enquiry a priority at the Faculty.
+We call this integration Social Data Science, and we have launched an inter-department center with co-PIs from all five departments.

 Goals of the center

-- Copenhagen Center for Social Data Science (SODAS) will serve as the basis for a dedicated interdisciplinary social scientific agenda in education and research.
+- Copenhagen Center for Social Data Science (SODAS) serves as the basis for a dedicated interdisciplinary social scientific agenda in education and research.

-- SODAS will carry out interdisciplinary and disciplinary research involving social and/or digital data.
+- SODAS carries out interdisciplinary and disciplinary research involving social and/or digital data.

-- SODAS will serve as SAMF’s contact point and active partner for the outside world, including other interested parties at the university, national and international partners at other universities; the public sector; the private sector; and non-profit sectors.
+- SODAS serves as SAMF’s contact point and active partner for the outside world, including other interested parties at the university, national and international partners at other universities; the public sector; the private sector; and non-profit sectors.

-At a practical level, we hope to be able to offer assistance along a number of dimensions, including text analysis, classification, gathering data from social media incl.
+At a practical level, we are able to offer assistance along a number of dimensions, including text analysis, classification, gathering data from social media incl.
 Facebook and Twitter, and prediction, as well as facilitating even further flows of knowledge across departmental boundaries.
-In addition, the center can be a partner, explicitly or in the background, when applying for externally funded projects involving such new forms of data; this can serve to document and increase the feasibility of such studies.
+In addition, the center is a partner, explicitly or in the background, when applying for externally funded projects involving such new forms of data; this serves to document and increase the feasibility of such studies.

-The center is hoping to engage everyone at the Faculty, from PhD students to Full Professors, with an interest, and active agenda in, social data science across disciplinary boundaries.
+The center engages everyone at the Faculty, from PhD students to Full Professors, with an interest, and active agenda in, social data science across disciplinary boundaries.
 David Dreyer Lassen (professor, Economics) will serve as the first center director.
 Sune Lehmann (assoc. professor, DTU) will serve as associate director.
 Rebecca Adler-Nissen (professor, Political Science), Anders Blok (assoc. professor, Sociology), Jesper Dammeyer (assoc. professor, Psychology) and Morten Axel Pedersen (professor, Anthropology) will be co-PIs, and directors and co-PIs constitute the steering committee.

 The center is located in building 1 at the 2nd floor.